KeBo2018/KeBo2018.github.io/_pages/about.md

 ---
 permalink: /
-title: "BEACON Lab"
+title: "AIMM Lab"
-excerpt: "Brain Energy, Affect, Computation, and Neuroimaging"
+excerpt: "Affective Neuroimaging and Modeling for Mental Health"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-**Brain Energy, Affect, Computation, and Neuroimaging**
+**Affective Neuroimaging and Modeling for Mental Health**

 Department of Psychology · The University of Texas at Dallas

-> **We are recruiting.** The BEACON Lab is looking for PhD students and
+> **We are recruiting.** The AIMM Lab at UTDallas is looking for PhD students and
 > research assistants.
 See the [Join Us](/join/) page for details.

 ## Welcome

-I am an incoming Assistant Professor in the Department of Psychology at The University of Texas at Dallas.
+I am an Assistant Professor in the Department of Psychology at The University of Texas at Dallas.
 My research asks how the brain generates and regulates emotion, and how these processes are shaped by the brain's ability to meet its energy demands.
 To address these questions, my lab combines fMRI,